Vyral/base-template/_drafts/how-can-the-virtual-insiders-program-keep-you-safe.md

 {% include youtube.html %}

+<center><em>Learn how our Virtual Insiders Program can keep you safe amid COVID-19.</em></center>

-If you can’t wait to make a move, we understand and are here to help.
+<br>If you can’t wait to make a move, we understand and are here to help.
 We’re changing the way people in the Calgary area buy houses. **Our <u><a target="_blank" href="https://calgaryvideoblog.com/virtual-insiders-program">Virtual Insiders Program</a></u> can keep you safe during this health crisis while also allowing you to see homes like never before**.
 Buying a home should be an exciting and enjoyable time, but it can be nerve-wracking and more stressful than ever if you don’t do it properly.